 State 2: Mountain Big Sagebrush-Steppe/ Introduced Non-natives State State 2 is identical to State 1 in form and function, with the exception of the presence of non-native plants and animals, possible extinctions of native species, and a different climate.
 State 2 is a description of the ecological site shortly following Euro-American settlement.
 This State can be regarded as the current potential.
 This State varies in the amount of mountain big sagebrush present based upon the time elapsed since the last wildfire.
 The least modified plant community is a mountain big sagebrush-steppe, characterized by the co-dominance shrubs and herbaceous species.
 Mountain big sagebrush is the dominant shrub, but other minor shrubs may be present.
 There is a rich and diverse mixture of herbs as well.
-Dominant grasses include Indian ricegrass, bluebunch wheatgrass, and Sandberg bluegrass, and forbs (2.1).
+Dominant grasses include western wheatgrass, Sandberg bluegrass, and Columbia needlegrass, and forbs include sticky purple geranium, phloxes, and lupines, among others (2.1).
 A small component of non-natives will also be present.
 Wildfire (2.1a) will remove sagebrush and allow the community to become dominated by herbaceous species for a time (2.2).
 As the length of time elapsed since the last wildfire grows longer (2.2a), sagebrush will re-establish, and the herbs will decrease slightly.
 This State is maintained by periodic wildfire and by a healthy, productive, and diverse plant community that can provide native seed sources and promotes soil stability, water infiltration, and soil moisture retention.
-These sites are more resistant to accelerated soil erosion because of the self-armor of many of these skeletal soils.
 The resiliency of this State will be maintained by reducing or altering seasons of use and number of livestock.
 Conversely, this State's resiliency will be negatively impacted by continuous season-long livestock use.

-Community Phase 2.1: Mountain big sagebrush-steppe/ rich and productive herbaceous component
+Community Phase 2.1: Mountain big sagebrush-steppe/ rich and productive herbaceous component rich and productive understory of herbs.

-This plant community is characterized by co-dominance of mountain big sagebrush and a rich and productive understory of herbs.
+This plant community is characterized by co-dominance of mountain big sagebrush and a